 Packing for a move is all about preparation, making sure you have the right size boxes and organizing so you can save as much space as possible.
 If you pack your items the right way, you can help reduce the stress that comes with a move.
 You might even be able to make it easier to find your stuff once you’ve moved to a new house.
 See all our best tips for packing!

-If moving out of state seems like the most daunting thing you’ve ever done, it can be overwhelming.
+If moving out of state seems like the most daunting thing you’ve ever done, you’re not alone.
+It can be overwhelming.
 While it can be very expensive to move out of state, it doesn’t have to be!
 We found the best moving tips for people who are moving to a different state.
 You can do it on a budget and you can reduce the stress of moving!
 Read this for our tried and true tips.

 Think you found the perfect cheap apartment?
 Congratulations!
 But, make sure you’re looking out for these 10 warning signs that there are problems lurking.
 We highlight the most common problems from bed bugs to slumlords.
 You’ll also find out ways to combat problems and what you can do to protect yourself.
 See it all here.